srajma/xatra/GUI_README.md

       - [x] Map Code is fine, but Predefined Territories code editor is still much smaller than its box.
   - [x] This tip: `Type xatra. or map. for map methods.
 Use Ctrl+Space for suggestions.` should not say `map.`, it should just be `Type xatra. for map methods.
 Use Ctrl+Space for suggestions.`
   - [ ] I have vimium installed, and when I try typing in the code editor it doesn't realize I'm in insert mode.
 This is weird, since I haven't had this issue on other sites using Monaco.
 Can you figure out how to fix this?
-    - [ ] The current attempted fixes don't work, and should be removed to avoid bloat.
-I found the following suggestions online:
+    - [ ] The current attempted fixes, "Force focus" etc. don't work, and should be removed to avoid bloat.
+Instead, just put a blaring banner at the top of the code screen saying "If you are using<b>Vimium</b>, please DISABLE it on this website."

-    Vimium has logic to automatically detect input fields, but it relies on specific attributes.
-You can sometimes "trick" Vimium into recognizing your editor container as an input by adding the class mousetrap to the container div.
-Vimium and several other keyboard libraries often hardcode a check for the class mousetrap to automatically disable their shortcuts when that element is focused.
-    ```
-    document.getElementById('monaco-editor-container').classList.add('mousetrap');
-    ```

-    Or, if that doesn't work:
-    ```
-    // Assuming 'editor' is your Monaco editor instance
-    const editorContainer = editor.getContainerDomNode();

-    editorContainer.addEventListener('keydown', (e) => {
-        // Check if the class indicates the editor is focused/active
-        if (editorContainer.classList.contains('monaco-editor')) {
-            // Stop the event from bubbling up to Vimium
-            e.stopPropagation();
-        }
-    }, true); // Use 'true' for capturing phase if bubbling doesn't catch it early enough
-    ```

 Basic extensions
 - [x] Allow adding any feature to the map, not just flags and rivers.
 Every single method listed under #### Methods in the main README should have an appropriate interface for adding it: